abchk1234/asbt/README.md

 # Notes:

-* When searching, a *(wildcard) at both ends is implied.
+* When searching, a `*`(wildcard) at both ends is implied.

   For example, if one wants to search for all packages which have the word "xfce", one can use `asbt search xfce` instead of `asbt search '*xfce*'`

 * When querying, if the package(s) is/are installed, they will they displayed, else no output.
-A *(wildcard) at both ends is also implied when querying.
+A `*`(wildcard) at both ends is also implied when querying.

 * Suppose that you want to install a built package virtualbox-kernel (asbt install virtualbox-kernel), and you get something like:

   Installing virtualbox-kernel
-  /usr/bin/asbt: line 135: [: /home/aaditya/packages/virtualbox-kernel-4.3.4_3.10.17-x86_64-1_SBo.tgz: binary operator expected
+  /usr/bin/asbt: line 135: /home/aaditya/packages/virtualbox-kernel-4.3.4_3.10.17-x86_64-1_SBo.tgz: binary operator expected
   N/A

   This could be because there are 2 packages virtualbox-kernel, while it can process only one.